 You might be thinking that you could save some money by buying a generic desk or even picking one up secondhand.
 It’s true that you will save a lot of money if you go down this route.
 If you want to buy a brand new fly tying desk, you’re looking at prices of up to and beyond $1000.

 However, a standard desk doesn’t offer the specific features required of a fly tying desk.
 If you take your fly tying seriously enough to warrant your very own fly tying station, you may end up frustrated by a regular desk.

 It won’t offer the specialized features you need for frequent fly tying.
 For one thing, there’s no suitable storage for all your supplies.

 A Large Tying Surface

 How good a desk is will depend mainly on the surface available for tying your flies.
 It’s true that you’ll need a significant amount of space to work on.
-You might want to mount a vice, and you’ll need to have a lamp handy to shine some extra light up close on whatever you’re working on.
+You might want to mount a vise, and you’ll need to have the best fly tying light to shine some extra light up close on whatever you’re working on.
 Some desks may even open out to make even more space.

 Lots of Storage

-A great fly tying desk will offer ample storage for all your materials.
+A great fly tying desk will offer ample fly fishing gear storage for all your materials.
 You need somewhere to store all your hooks, hackles, fur, beads, and other items that are essential for your next fly tying session.